benwiz/graphics/README.md

 ## To Do

-- Complete the training data

 - Read training guide https://affinelayer.com/pix2pix/ in full

+- Zip pix2pix-tensorflow with training data
 - Provide dad instructions to install docker
 - Provide dad instructions to install Python3 incase it is needed
 - Provide dad instructions to download zip file and click train